MicrosoftDocs/mesh-docs/mesh/develop/build-your-basic-environment/set-up-your-scene.md

 ## Supporting Teleportation

 In order for a scene to support teleportation, teleportable surfaces (for example, the floor or the ground) must have colliders on the NavMesh layer.
-In general, anything the player is allowed to walk on should likely be a NavMesh.
+In general, any object the player is allowed to walk on should be a NavMesh, unless there is an intentional reason to make it non-teleportable.
 Visual geometry isn't teleportable and shouldn't be on the NavMesh layer; only Colliders can be a NavMesh.
 Improper or inconsistent layering can cause undesirable effects when teleporting.

 **A teleportable surface must meet the following conditions:**
 - It must have some type of Collider attached (Mesh Collider or Box Collider, for example).